-- The importer requests the SIP through SENASA. - The exporter in the country of origin submits the Sanitary Certificate following the import permit requirements. - SENASA reviews the documentation at Peru's Customs Quarantine Stations. - All products are subject to inspection at Peru's Customs Quarantine Stations. - SENASA requests further observation of the product at the Post of Quarantine if indicated in the product import permit. - SENASA issues the Certificate of Internal Transport for customs clearance purposes.
+- The importer requests the SIP through SENASA. - The exporter in the country of origin submits the sanitary certificate following the import permit requirements. - SENASA reviews the documentation at Peru's customs quarantine stations. - All products are subject to inspection at Peru's customs quarantine stations. - SENASA requests further observation of the product at the quarantine station if indicated in the product import permit. - SENASA issues the certificate of internal transport for customs clearance purposes.

 B.2.
-Phytosanitary Certificate: According to the Plant Quarantine regulation (Supreme Decree No. 032-2003-AG of August 24, 2003), plant and plant products under Phytosanitary Risk Categories (PRF) 2 to 5 require the phytosanitary import permit issued by SENASA.
-Note PRF is the phytosanitary risk classification determined by a product's level of processing and its commercial purpose.
+Phyto-Sanitary Certificate: According to SENASA Directorial Resolution No. 0002-2012-AG-SENASA-DSV, plant and plant products under phyto-sanitary risk categories (PRC) two through five require a phyto-sanitary import permit issued by SENASA.
+Note the PRC is the phyto-sanitary risk classification determined by a product's level of processing and its commercial purpose.